nikolinaklatt/nikolinaklatt.github.io/_pages/about.md

 Klatt, Nikolina.
 2022.
 “Die Schliessungen des öffentlichen Schulsystems in New York City während der Covid-19-Pandemie – Eine Fallstudie zu politischen Erzählungen.”
 In: Facetten Politischer Kommunikation – Beiträge zum 18.
 Düsseldorfer Forum Politische Kommunikation, edited by Lara Boden, Robin Schröer, Natalie Ryba, and Leon Becher, Shaker Verlag GmbH. [https://doi.org/10.2370/9783844087567](https://doi.org/10.2370/9783844087567)

 Work in Progress
 ======
-_The Effect of Judicial Decisions on Policy Narratives.
-Analyzing the Impact of Roe v.
-Wade's Overturning on Digital Discourse Using Machine Learning_

-_Abortion Law and Democratic Backsliding_
+•	_Abortion Law and Democratic Backsliding_
+•	_Reproductive Regimes and Political Demography in the United States_ with Myra Marx Ferree

-_What Is Democracy (to You)?_ with Vanessa Boese-Schlosser, Janice Ngiam and Daniel Ziblatt
+•	_What is Democracy to You?_ with Vanessa Boese-Schlosser, Janice Ngiam and Daniel Ziblatt
+•	“Democratization, de-democratization, and human rights,” chapter for the _Handbook of Democratization and De-Democratization_ edited by Matthijs Bogaards
+•	“Authoritarianism and disinformation,” entry for the _Encyclopedia of Authoritarianism_ edited by Thomas Ambrosio and Stephen Hall

 CV
 ======